HNLMS Jacob van Heemskerck (1939): Service history

 On 1 December 1943, the ship returned to the Eastern Fleet and on 27 December, she set sail for the Mediterranean Sea where she, again, performed convoy duties till she was recalled to England for maintenance in June 1944.

 On 26 July 1945 Jacob van Heemskerck arrived at Amsterdam, the first Dutch warship to do so after Liberation Day.
 In September of that year she set sail for the Dutch East Indies, where she performed patrol duties until 22 July 1946.
 She returned to the Netherlands in August of that year.

 Post-war

+In September 1947 Jacob van Heemskerck performed, together with HNLMS Karel Doorman, a demonstration for Dutch journalists.
+During this demonstration Karel Doorman launched aircraft from its deck, while Jacob van Heemskerck fired blank rounds.

 From 12 March 1951 she served as a barracks ship for naval trainees in Vlissingen.
 She served in this capacity in several other locations.
 The cruiser was decommissioned on 20 November 1969, and was struck from the Naval Registry on 27 February 1970.
 On 23 June 1970 the ship was sold for scrap.